xrdocs/design/_blogs/2022-07-01-converged-sdn-transport-5_0-hld.md

 **Delegated Computation to SR-PCE**

-1. NSO provisions the service – Service can also be provisioned via CLI
+1. CNC provisions the service – Service can also be provisioned via CLI

 2. Access Router requests a path